We are coming to you on location on one of our homes that we just sold here in Venice.

-When your mobile home floor is based largely on wood itself, it is imperative that all buyers and sellers of a mobile home are very well-educated on the importance of proper care of the wood structures in your home, so that you can have a safe and sturdy mobile home for years to come!
+When your mobile home floor is based largely on the wood itself, it is imperative that all buyers and sellers of a mobile home are very well-educated on the importance of proper care of the wood structures in your home, so that you can have a safe and sturdy mobile home for years to come!

-Structural fumigation, which is better known as a type of termite tenting treatment, is a process where a trained professional enters your home and administers a specially designed chemical blend that kills all of your termites in your home.
+Structural fumigation, which is better known as a type of termite tenting treatment, is a process where a trained professional enters your home and administers a specially designed chemical blend that kills all of the termites in your home.

 These chemicals are used in all structures of your mobile home, including the walls, the floors, and the structural supports.

-Structural fumigation is the more heavy duty type of fumigation and is normally reserved for situations where there is a serious termite infestation.
+Structural fumigation is the more heavy-duty type of fumigation and is normally reserved for situations where there is a serious termite infestation.